Premise Health Occupational Health Clients Yield 52% Lower OSHA Recordable Rates

 According to the National Safety Council the cost per medically consulted injury in 2020 was $44,0002, so an injury rate that’s over 50% lower than the industry standard means big time savings for employers.

-At Premise, our preventive approach to occupational health is focused on stopping injuries before they happen.
-However, injuries and illnesses will inevitably happen at work and when they do our occupational health providers deliver effective treatment that gets employees back to work quickly and safely.
+At Premise, our preventative approach to occupational health prioritizes stopping injuries before they happen.
+While workplace injuries and illnesses still happen, our providers deliver effective care that minimizes severity and helps reduce OSHA recordable cases, keeping employees healthy and business compliant.

 1 Industry Benchmark Source: Bureau of Labor Statistics https://www. bls.gov/iif/oshsum.htm